What Is Hernia Surgery?

 Can I walk after hernia surgery?

 There are no restrictions on walking after hernia surgery.
-This means that, once your body has fully recovered from the surgery, you'll be completely free to walk around under your own power.
+This means that, once your body has fully recovered from the surgery, you will be completely free to walk around under your own power.
 This allows patients to be almost completely self-sufficient during their recovery.

 Experienced Hernia Repair

 When it comes to hernia repair, choosing a skilled, compassionate surgeon can make all the difference in your treatment results.
 Our qualified team at Sierra Pacific Surgical has years of experience and advanced training in treating a wide variety of simple and complex hernias and is dedicated to taking the most minimally invasive approach to patient care.
-For more on open or robotic hernia surgery, please contact our Roseville or Folsom, CA office for a treatment consultation.
+For more on open or robotic hernia surgery in Sacramento, CA, please contact our Roseville or Folsom office for a treatment consultation.